 We cannot ignore the role of nature in stopping the climate emergency.
-Alongside the National Trust and Woodland Trust, we insist world leaders at COP26 protect and restore nature in parallel to tackling the climate crisis.
+Alongside the National Trust and Woodland Trust, we insisted world leaders at COP26 protect and restore nature in parallel to tackling the climate crisis.

-We’re standing up for nature at COP26
+We stood up for nature at COP26

-The latest news from COP26
+News from COP26